Dumfriesshire

-Dumfriesshire or the County of Dumfries or Shire of Dumfries (Siorrachd Dhùn Phris) is a historic county and registration county in southern Scotland.
+Dumfriesshire /dʊmˈfɹiːs.shi:r/, alternately the County of Dumfries or Shire of Dumfries (Siorrachd Dhùn Phris), is a historic county and registration county in southern Scotland.
 The Dumfries lieutenancy area covers a similar area to the historic county.

 In terms of historic counties it borders Kirkcudbrightshire to the west, Ayrshire to the north-west, Lanarkshire, Peeblesshire and Selkirkshire to the north, and Roxburghshire to the east.
 To the south is the coast of the Solway Firth, and on the other side of the border between Scotland and England the English county of Cumberland.

 Dumfriesshire has three traditional subdivisions, based on the three main valleys in the county: Annandale, Eskdale and Nithsdale.
 These had been independent provinces in medieval times but were gradually superseded as administrative areas by the area controlled by the sheriff of Dumfries, or Dumfriesshire.
 A Dumfriesshire County Council existed from 1890 until 1975.

 Since 1975, the area of the historic county has formed part of the Dumfries and Galloway council area for local government purposes.